MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab5_Ex1_retention.md

 1. On the **Your retention label is created** page, select the option to **Do nothing**, then select **Done**.

+You've created a retention label that retains financial content for five years and deletes it afterward to reduce data exposure.

-## Task 2 – Publish retention labels
+## Task 2 – Publish a retention label

+In this task, you'll publish the retention label so users can apply it in Microsoft 365 services like Exchange, SharePoint, and OneDrive.

 1. In Microsoft Purview, navigate to **Solutions** > **Data Lifecycle Management** > **Retention labels**.